flow2605/tcs-mqtt-gateway/README.md

 # tcs-mqtt-gateway

-> **Disclaimer:** This is a personal DIY project.
-Use it at your own risk.
-The author takes no responsibility for any damage to your intercom system, your property, or anything else.
-Tapping into building intercom wiring may void warranties or violate tenancy agreements - check before you build.

 This project connects a **TCS intercom system** (tested with ISW3030) to **MQTT** using an **ESP32**.
 TCS is a widely used German manufacturer of intercom systems in multi-apartment buildings.
 By integrating the system with MQTT, you can connect your doorbell to your smart-home setup.